-Upstart is such a new idea for most people that our first task is to change public perceptions of what effective educational provision for the under-sevens is all about, and the central significance of play.
+Upstart is such a new idea for most people that our main task is to change public perceptions of what effective educational provision for the under-sevens is all about, and the central significance of play.
 For that we need your help to spread the word and develop local networks of supporters.

 To help us gather momentum, please get involved with the events we publicise in the newsletter.
 And – since Upstart has so far been financed out of our own pockets – please lend support to our fundraising activities.

 1) Follow us on social networks and share our posts fas widely as possible.

 2) Register to receive the monthly newsletter and forward it to people you think may be interested, suggesting they sign up too.

 3) If you blog, please blog about Upstart.
 Please talk about us in real life too!

 4) Raise the question of early education with MSPs and local councillors and ask them to check out upstart.scot